ibexa/documentation-developer/docs/getting_started/install_with_ddev.md

 1. Add Composer authentication.
 1. Install dependencies packages with Composer.
 1. Populate the contents, which could mean:
-    - getting a clean database with ddev `php bin/console ibexa:install ibexa-<edition>` and adding some data with [Ibexa data migration](../content_management/data_migration/importing_data.md), or
+    - getting a clean database with ddev `php bin/console ibexa:install` and adding some data with [Ibexa data migration](../content_management/data_migration/importing_data.md), or
     - injecting a dump with [`ddev import-db`](https://ddev.readthedocs.io/en/latest/users/usage/commands/#import-db) and copying related binary files into `public/var`.

 The following examples run an already [version-controlled project](install_ibexa_dxp.md#add-project-to-version-control) and have the right content structure (but no content):